Solved - iCloud Sync, Loading, Connection Issues on Mac

 4. Update Mac

-iCloud not working/loading/syncing on macOS Sonoma, what to do?
+iCloud not working, loading, syncing on Mac, what to do?

-Although iCloud not working on macOS Sonoma is a common issue, the specific circumstance varies.
+Although iCloud is not working on macOS Tahoe, Sequoia, or Sonoma is a common issue; the specific circumstance varies.
 Here are the situations you may encounter.

-• iCloud fails to load after Sonoma install.
+• iCloud fails to load after a new macOS install.

 • iCloud Drive is empty.